Blessed are the meek, for they shall inherit the earth.

 Jesus does not care about the reformation of manners or the transformation of personalities for their own sake.
-The first petition of the Lord's Prayer, which stands at the center of this sermon, is, "Hallowed be thy name!"
-This was the passion of our Lord's life.
+The first petition of the Lord’s Prayer, which stands at the center of this sermon, is, “Hallowed be thy name!”
+This was the passion of our Lord’s life.
 Therefore it is the passion of ours.
-And we must ask, What does meekness have to do with God?
-How does becoming meek and being meek promote the hallowing of God's name?
+And we must ask this: What does meekness have to do with God?
+How does becoming meek and being meek promote the hallowing of God’s name?

 In answering this question we will in fact discover that meekness is a very beautiful thing even though it may be very painful.

 Probably the best place to begin is in Psalm 37 because it is almost certain that this beatitude is a quotation or allusion to Psalm 37:11.
 It says, “The meek shall possess the land, and delight themselves in abundant prosperity.”
 In the Greek Old Testament, the words of Psalm 37:11 are almost identical with Matthew 5:5.
 It says, “The meek shall inherit the land.”
 And the word for “land” in Greek and Hebrew also means “earth.”
 So let’s try to see what meekness means in this Psalm and what it has to do with God.

 Notice the parallel between verse 11 and verse 9.
 Verse 11 says, “The meek shall possess the land.”
 Verse 9b says, “Those who wait for the Lord shall possess the land.”
 So I would conclude first that the meek are people who wait for the Lord.
 But what does it mean to wait for the Lord?